sybrew/the-seo-framework/readme.txt

 			* The overflowing is caused by a bug in Internet Explorer 6, which Firefox happily integrated, affecting roughly 30% of their users.
 			* In short, [Gecko ignores word-wrap values in tables](https://bugzilla.mozilla.org/show_bug.cgi?id=587438), and for [13 years running](https://bugzilla.mozilla.org/show_bug.cgi?id=307866), Firefox ignores overflow-preventing width values.
 Both these bugs combined cause mayhem.
 		* TODO maybe: Webmasters' code input now automatically stripts extraneous HTML.
 So, you can simply paste the code you copied from the analytical setup interfaces.
+		* The upgrade routine is now more intelligent, and is now able to skip upgrades that aren't necessary for new installations.
+		* The upgrade routine can no longer happen on the SEO Settings page; instead, it redirects you from it to prevent setting desynchronization.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).